ManiAmuthan/maniamuthan.github.io/src/codetest/hackerrank/solution_1/README.md

 Line 2 - keyboard cost array<br />
 Line 3 - Drives cost array

-Find the biggest combination a person can buy with the given budget(budget should not exceed)__ Sample Input__
+Find the biggest combination a person can buy with the given budget(budget should not exceed)<br />
+Sample Input<br />
 10 2 3<br />
 3 1<br />
 5 2 8